Concordium/concordium-ledger-app/README.md

 ### Running end to end tests
 An end to end test is available for each instruction implemented in the application.
-The end to end tests depends on having built the application for Nano S and Nano X, and having placed their `.elf` files correctly.
+The end to end tests depend on having built the application for Nano S and Nano X, and having placed their `.elf` files correctly.
 This can achieved by running:
 ```bash
 cd tests